VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/Tutorials/extending-domain-models.md

 This is how the type extension magic works.

-## Persistent Layer Extension Schema
+## Persistent layer extension schema

 We just extended the existing `CustomerOrder` class with a new `CustomerOrder2` class housing new  properties.
 The questions now is: how can you actually change the current DB schema and persist these new types into the database through Entity Framework (EF) Core?
 To solve this task, we can also use the inheritance techniques and define and derive new `Order2DbContext` from original `OrderDbContext`, along with `OrderRepository2` derived from `OrderRepository`.